Side Effects of Stopping Breastfeeding on Mother and Baby

 When nursing, mothers are advised to consume sufficient calories to sustain breastfeeding.
 Women usually eat a lot while feeding without gaining weight.
 When a mother decides to wean, she may find it challenging to cut down the food intake as it is habitual.
 It may make some mothers feel guilty about eating more during mealtime.
 Depression caused by hormonal changes makes this feeling more pronounced for some mothers.

-8. Issues of Attachment with the Infant
+8. Issues of Attachment With the Infant

-Reduced oxytocin levels, and subsequently, bonding makes some mothers feel a slight estrangement from their children.
+Reduced oxytocin levels, and subsequently, bonding makes some mothers feel a slight estrangement from their children (2).
 The mother may also feel less proficient at soothing the child without breastfeeding.
 Finding other ways to bond, like playing together, cuddling during sleep time, etc. can help the mother and the baby bond better.

 9. Palpitations and Anxiety